-General Revenue Fund
+DISPOSITION: General Revenue Fund

 Before the enactment of the Federal Economic Growth and Tax Relief Reconciliation Act of 2001, which phases out the federal estate tax and repeals the state credit against the federal tax, all fifty states plus the District of Columbia imposed an estate tax at least to the extent of the credit allowed against the federal estate tax, and some imposed additional estate and inheritance taxes.
 Since the enactment of the federal law, however, many states have amended their estate tax laws.
-Arkansas repealed its estate tax simultaneous with the phase-out of the state credit.
-Fifteen states have retained their estate tax statutes.
+Arkansas repealed its estate tax statutes.
 Of these, twelve states Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Vermont and Wisconsin have decoupled from the federal estate tax law and continue to levy an estate tax that is the same or very similar to the estate tax prior to the enactment.
 Virginia also decoupled from the federal estate tax law but repealed their tax on July 1, 2007.
 Connecticut, Kansas and Washington replaced their tax with an estate tax that was similar to what they received from the piggyback tax but is not tied to the federal tax.